ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk2-overview.rst

 Quick Start
 ===========

 Use the :ref:`Pixhawk Wiring QuickStart <common-pixhawk-wiring-and-quick-start>` as a guide.
-PH2 update coming soon
+The Cube update coming soon

 More Information
 ================

 see  `www.proficnc.com  <http://www.proficnc.com>`__

-The reference design files of the standard carrier board are available in `github  <https://github.com/proficnc/pixhawk2.1>`__, this serve as a starting point for designers to design their own system based on Pixhawk2.1 flight controller.
+The reference design files of the standard carrier board are available in `github  <https://github.com/proficnc/pixhawk2.1>`__, this serve as a starting point for designers to design their own system based on The Cube flight controller.

 More Images
 ===========